Practice Makes Perfect

 - Thank the hiring manager with a firm handshake immediately after the meeting.

-- Ask them for one of their business cards so that you have their contact information in case you are required to contact them.
+- Ask them for one of their business cards, so that you have their contact information in case you need to contact them.

-- Within a day, send a thank you letter directly to the representative that took their time to help you through this progression.
-This way you will demonstrate your appreciation and follow proper etiquette.
+- Within a day, send a thank you letter directly to the representative who took their time to help you through this progression.
+This will demonstrate your appreciation and follow proper etiquette.